xeneta/LeadQualifier/README.md

 To run create your own lead qualifier, you'll need to run these scripts on your own customer data, which you can do using the FullContact API.

+## Installation

+Start off by running the following command:

+    pip install -r requirements.txt

+You'll also need to download the stopword from the [nltk](http://www.nltk.org/index.html) package.
+Run the Python interpreter and type the following:

+    import nltk
+    nltk.download('stopwords')

 ## [train_algorithm](https://github.com/xeneta/LeadQualifier/tree/master/train_algorithm)

 This script trains an algorithm on your input data.
-It expects two excel sheets named *qualified* and *disqualified* in the [input](https://github.com/xeneta/LeadQualifier/tree/master/train_algorithm/input) folder.
+It expects two excel sheets named **qualified** and **disqualified** in the [input](https://github.com/xeneta/LeadQualifier/tree/master/train_algorithm/input) folder.
 These sheets need to contain two columns:

 - URL
 - Description